-Can I Foster While Renting?
+Can I Foster If I Rent?
+Absolutely!

 Considerations for Renters Interested in Fostering